-- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2016 courses (lectures and seminars) during the Monday, October 3 to Wednesday, October 19, 2016 period.
-Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - Students admitted in Fall 2016 can register for Fall 2016 courses only during the period. - Spring 2017 and Fall 2017 courses must be registered for during Friday, April 7 to Friday, April 21, 2017, and Thursday, October 5 to Friday, October 20, 2017.
-Students may amend ("add" to or "drop") the registered Fall 2016 courses during the Monday, October 24 to Wednesday, October 26, 2016 period and the registered Spring 2017 and Fall 2017 courses during Monday, May 8 to Wednesday, May 10, 2017, and Wednesday, October 25 to Friday, October 27, 2017 using the Educational Affairs Information System.
-Students do not need to complete the course registration application form for the amendment of the courses registered.
+- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2017 courses (lectures and seminars) during the Thursday, October 5 to Friday, October 20, 2017 period.
+Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - > Students admitted in Fall 2017 can register for Fall 2017 courses only during the period. - Students may amend ("add" to or "drop") the registered Fall 2017 courses during the Wednesday, October 25 to Friday, October 27, 2017 period using the Educational Affairs Information System.
+Students do not need to complete the course registration application form for the amendment of the courses registered. - > Registration period for Spring 2018 and Fall 2018 will be announced in April, 2018.